AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-results-api.md

 Once you have [validated your destination configuration](file-based-destination-testing-api.md), you can view detailed activation results by making a GET request to the `authoring/testing/destinationInstance/` endpoint and providing the destination instance ID of the destination that you are testing, and the flow run IDs of the activated segments.

-You can find the complete API URL that you need to use, in the `results` property returned in the [response of the destination testing call](file-based-destination-testing-api.md).
+You can find the complete API URL that you need to use in the `results` property returned in the [response of the destination testing call](file-based-destination-testing-api.md).

 **API format**